zayaanmoez/delivr/README.md

 changes to server data through browse is reflected across all pages.
 The project uses mongodb for persistence

 External node modules: express, pug, mongodb

-Install external modules: npm install
-Running the server form the assignment directory: npm start (or node server.js) The site is hosted at: http://localhost:3000